Volunteer: an enriching, rewarding and fun way to make a real difference

 Twenty10 incorporating GLCS NSW usually runs two recruitment intakes per year, depending on program need.
 Attendance forms part of our application process but is obligation free.

-Our next info sessions will on 8 August and 11 August.
 If you are interested in attending, fill out our application form and we will add you to our interest list to let you know when our next info sessions are happening.

 What if I can’t attend the Information Session (or Intake Training)?